 - The goal for this year is to improve the quality and quantity of 2020 Assessment Plans.

 Yes.
 Even though the standards reviewed by your accreditor may align with our Assessment Plan, the TCU Assessment Template aligns with the SACSCOC standard.
 You may translate the assessment used for your program accreditation to the institutional accreditation format.

 SACSCOC asks that we provide assessment for each academic program.
 Academic programs are anything that is listed on the transcript as a degree, so majors, minors, and certificates.
 (Emphasis, tracks, concentrations, etc. are none of those and are therefore not to be assessed.)

-The number of SLOs assessed for each program will vary, but each program should assess 2-3 SLOs in the 2020-2021 Assessment Template.
+The number of SLOs assessed for each program will vary, but each program should assess 2-3 SLOs each year.

 When reflecting on a previous action plan, consider these questions when reflecting on prior assessment plans: